A Glug of Oil

 Recipe Top Tips!

-Lambs kidneys and mushrooms don't take very long to cook at all, so having read a recipe by Gordon Ramsay I found he adds them both in at the end, so I did the same, marvellous idea!
+Lambs kidneys and mushrooms don't take very long to cook, so after reading a recipe by Gordon Ramsay, I found he adds them both in at the end, so I did the same.

 Please note that ox kidneys have a much stronger taste than lamb kidneys, personally, I don't like them.